franciscovfonseca/Building-the-SOC-Part-3/README.md

 <summary> <h2>4️⃣ Query the Log Analytics Workspace for our VM Logs & NSG Logs</h2> </summary>
 <br>

-Ideally at this point ➜ you would start Querying Log Analytics Workspace.
+Ideally at this point ➜ you would start **Querying the Log Analytics Workspace**.

 We'll Query for Logs from the VMs and their respective NSGs ➜ to make sure the Logs are coming in: